Director Sambhali Boutique and Head of Vocational Skills Training

 Corinne is from the UK, trained as an Occupational Therapist and worked in hospitals and the community for 15 years followed by a degree in Textile Design and latterly before her move to India she worked as an Arts Administrator for a few years in an Auction House in London.
 She returned to the UK in June 2014 and has become Administrator for Sambhali Trust since that date dealing mainly with budgets/proposals and reports.

-Shyama is the Sambhali office coordinator, and has become and indispensable part of the team since she joined in at the beginning of 2015.
+Shyama is the general secretary and office coordinator at Sambhali and has become an indispensable part of the team since she joined in at the beginning of 2015.
 Her role covers all areas of administration, including staff coordinator, accounting and day to day admin.